buzzbangorg/bsbang-frontend/README.md

 The main site running this frontend is at http://buzzbang.science

 ## Install ##

+These instructions are for Linux.
+No plans to support Windows at this time.

 1. Copy bsbang.cfg.example to bsbang.cfg and change SECRET_KEY to your secret key and point SOLR_URL to your Solr install
 2. Execute python3 app.py